How is Cider Made? Q&As for New Home Brewers

 By Dustin Miller on Jul.
 02, 2020

-If it’s one thing that the COVID-19 pandemic has taught me, it’s that hobbies keep a home-body sane and that’s even been proven by science – people with hobbies are happier in life and we can take all the happiness we can get right now.
-So, roll up your sleeves and let’s get you started on your new hobby, homebrewing apple cider!
+If it’s one thing that the COVID-19 pandemic has taught us, it’s that hobbies keep a home-body sane and that’s even been proven by science!
+It turns out people with hobbies are happier in life (and we can take all the happiness we can get, right?).
+So, roll up your sleeves, wash your hands, and let’s get you started on your new hobby, homebrewing apple cider!

 Overview of making cider – understanding the process: Making cider is simple, but it is an exercise in following the process and having the materials to do what you need to do.
 Making cider can be as complicated (and expensive) or as simple (and budget-friendly) as you’re comfortable with.

-In fact, it can be as simple as just having store-bought apple juice (which has no preservatives), a large jug, and an airlock (something that stops oxygen from going in but lets carbon dioxide escape) and lastly, yeast—which can either be wild from the skin of apples or store bought.
+In fact, it can be as simple as just having store-bought apple juice (which has no preservatives), a large jug, an airlock (a gadget that stops oxygen from entering your brew but lets carbon dioxide escape) and lastly, yeast—which can either be wild from the skin of apples or store bought.
 In a pinch, you can even use bakers yeast to homebrew alcohol.

-This article is a precursor to actually making cider.
-We’ll cover some foundational things you should understand and answer questions you might have – like is homebrewing cider even safe?
-Once you’ve got a grasp on the basics, we’ve put together a homebrew cider recipe including how to steps and some great videos we found so you too can get started making your own apple cider—at home!
+This article is a precursor to actually making cider and we’ll cover some foundational things you should understand and answer questions you might have like, is homebrewing cider even safe?
+Once you’ve got a grasp on the basics, jump over to the homebrew cider recipe which includes how to steps and some great videos we found, so you too can make your own apple cider at home!

 FAQs – Homebrew Hard Apple Cider

 This post is long so we’ve linked to each question and answer.
-Click on any of the questions in this list to jump to the answer; or continue scrolling and get the answers!
+Click on any of the questions in this list and it’ll take you to the answer; or keep scrolling for all the answers!

 - How is alcoholic cider made?